buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 If the Buildpack Author wants to create a single buildpack package they will use the `target` flag, similar to our previous examples.

-### Important considerations for share files in the new folder structure
+### Important considerations for sharing files with the new folder structure

 Let's suppose we have a multi-arch buildpack **A** with local folder structure like this: